Smoking Fish

 Torry Kiln smokehouse.

-Until 1939 most smokehouses were always built the same.
-They depended on a natural draft movement (air going up) to control the flow of heat and smoke without any means of humidity control.
-The majority of these smokehouses smoked meats for preservation purposes and the temperature was of little concern as long as the smoke was cold.
+Until 1939, most smokehouses were always built the same.
+They depended on a natural draft movement to control the flow of heat and smoke without any means of humidity control.
+Given that the majority of these smokehouses smoked meats for preservation purposes, the temperature was of little concern as long as the smoke was cold.
 Torry Kiln was the first design that employed an independent means of draft and temperature control.
 It was a mechanical kiln that used blowers to push smoke and electrical or steam heaters to generate heat.
 The Torry Kiln design allowed for precise control of smoking parameters such as air temperature, its speed, and humidity.
-As a result the finished product was always of a consistent high quality.
-The Torry Kiln design incorporated a motor-driven fan, electric heaters, temperature sensors, air-diffusers, and even a photo-electric eye for smoke density control.
+As a result, the finished product was always of consistently high quality.
+The Torry Kiln design incorporated a motor-driven fan, electric heaters, temperature sensors, air diffusers, and even a photoelectric eye for smoke density control.
+To read more about Torry Kiln go to Torry Kiln.

 Torry Kiln Fish Smoking Times